futuredapp/TFBubbleItUp/README.md

 ![Intrinsic size](https://github.com/thefuntasty/TFBubbleItUp/blob/master/intrinsic-size.png)

+There is also delegate available (named bubbleItUpDelegate, because TFBubbleItUpView is in fact subclass of UICollectionView) with currently one method **func bubbleItUpViewDidFinishEditingBubble(view: TFBubbleItUpView, text: String)**.

+You can preset values with **setItem([TFBubbleItem])** where TFBubbleItem is a struct which initializer takes string (*TFBubbleItem(text: "Hullo!")*).

+If you want to access all items from view, there is method for that **stringItems() -> [String]**.
+That's because sometimes there are empty items, this method will filter it for you a send you only valid strings.

 ## Configuration

 BubbleItUp is highly configurable.
 There is configuration file called *TFBubbleItUpViewConfiguration* with class variables for configuration.

+It is mix of appearence and functional stuff.
+I would like to point out **skipOnWhitespace** and **skipOnReturnKey** propertiest, by them you can change the behaviour of creating bubble around text (see documentation comments bellow).

 ```swift
 /// Background color for cell in normal state